seansfkelley/seansfkelley.github.io/_drafts/oculus-teardown.md

 The next several sections are separated somewhat arbitrarily into sets of steps that felt like useful checkpoints.
 I suggest you skim each section before following the steps, just to get a feel for what you're about to do and to maybe help set up your light/tools/workspace for best effect.

 I've torn down headsets half a dozen times following these instructions, but keep in mind that I am not an expert and if you aren't careful you may damage your headset.
-I am not responsible for any such damage!
+Follow these instructions at your own risk; I am not responsible for any damage you may incur by following them.
 With that disclaimer out of the way, let's get started!

 ### 1. Preliminaries